 Once all Bitcoins are mined, miners will no longer receive block rewards.
 However, they will still earn from transaction fees, ensuring that the network remains operational and transactions are verified.

-In 2023, Bitcoin remains a secure and resilient system, thanks to its robust technology and continuous community efforts.
+As of now, Bitcoin remains a secure and resilient system, thanks to its robust technology and continuous community efforts.
 However, like any financial tool or asset, its safety is intertwined with user awareness, practices, and the evolving landscape of threats and solutions.

 Always conduct due diligence, stay informed, and prioritize safety.
 With these steps, you'll be well-equipped to navigate the exciting world of Bitcoin.